tgfrerer/island/README.md

 `entr(1)` is a great utility, which runs a command on file change.
 The last line of the above script causes `ninja` to run as soon as any of the files checked into the github repo at `hello_triangle` change.

+## Experimental Windows 10 support

+Island can compile and run natively on Microsoft Windows - with some caveats.
+Progress of the Windows port and Windows-specific build instructions etc. are tracked in a [separate readme][readme-win].

 ## Caveats